rauc/rauc/docs/advanced.rst

 Security
 --------

-The RAUC bundle format consists of a SquashFS image containing the images and the manifest, which is followed by a public key signature over the full image.
+The RAUC bundle format consists of the images and a manifest, contained in a SquashFS image.
+The SquashFS is followed by a public key signature over the full image.
-This signature is stored in the CMS (Cryptographic Message Syntax, see RFC5652_) format.
+The signature is stored (together with the signer's certificate) in the CMS (Cryptographic Message Syntax, see RFC5652_) format.
-Before installation, the signature is verified against the keyring(s) already stored on the system.
+Before installation, the signer certificate is verified against the keyring(s) already stored on the system and the signers pulic key is then used to verify the bundle signature.

 .. _RFC5652: https://tools.ietf.org/html/rfc5652